LeeMartin77/openskull/README.md

 # OpenSkull

 I love the card game [Skull](https://www.youtube.com/watch?v=Lu_IgiU4lh8).
-This is an attempt to make a web based version of this game.
+This is an attempt to make an open source, web based version of this game.

 ## The Game